Neuro-sisi/Gaze_Tracks_Reorienting/README.md

 # GazeTractsReorienting
-Re-focusing visual working memory during expected and unexpected memory tests
+This code links to the publication: 'Re-focusing visual working memory during expected and unexpected memory tests' Check the related paper: https://elifesciences.org/reviewed-preprints/100532